 But you know what?
 They’re great as what they do, and to that end they’re “bang for buck” is unparalleled by most if not all laptops.
-And nothing better exemplifies this than the best Chromebooks of 2016.
+And nothing better exemplifies this than the top Chromebooks of 2017.

 Below is breakdown of what makes Chromebooks such great computing devices.